• Skip to primary navigation

 ➤ NIH Guide Notices: Data Management and Sharing

-Office of Culture, Ethics, and Compliance: Daniel Shapiro, AVP for Research Compliance (Daniel.shapiro@usc.edu)
+Office of Ethics and Compliance: Daniel Shapiro, AVP for Research Compliance (Daniel.shapiro@usc.edu)

 Office of Research: Kristen Grace, Research Integrity Officer (gracekri@usc.edu)